Advi23/Artistry/docs/GUI Setup.md

 The second time, I planned everything out on paper, and I knew the first step would be to figure out what layout I needed.

-A **Card Layout** looked to offer all the functionalities I needed, and this Youtube tutorial was extremely helpful in learning the setup process and basic techniques.
+A **Card Layout** looked to offer all the functionalities I needed, and this [Youtube tutorial](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.youtube.com/watch%3Fv%3DL-UPOw1nHCI&ved=2ahUKEwiWsaKL1rKNAxVSL9AFHWNIIQcQwqsBegQIDRAG&usg=AOvVaw2q6cIksdhkMfMWpQO0JV1f) was extremely helpful in learning the setup process and basic techniques.

+With this layout, you need to have a base panel that serves as your starting point.
+From there, you can nest all the different panels that you want to switch between.
+My setup looked like:

+![Screenshot of Netbeans CardLayout]